Mumble-SRL/MBurger-iOS/MBurger/MBAuth/Readme.md

 # Register a user

 To register a user you call `[MBAuth registerUserWithName:surname:...]`.
 The fields, `name`, `surname`, `email` and `password` are required, the otheer are optional.
-The field `data` is a json string representing additional data that you want to pass when registering the user.
-It will be returned when retrieving the profile
+The field `data` is an arbitrary object (array or dictionary) representing additional data that you want to pass when registering the user.
+It will be returned when retrieving the profile.

 **Objective-C**: